MicrosoftDocs/Devices-docs/surface-hub/manage-surface-hub.md

 - **Remote management** - Surface Hub allow IT admins to manage settings and policies using a mobile device management (MDM) provider, such as Microsoft Intune, Microsoft Endpoint Configuration Manager, and other third-party providers.
 Additionally, admins can monitor Surface Hubs using Azure Monitor.
 For more information, see [Manage settings with an MDM provider](manage-settings-with-mdm-for-surface-hub.md), and [Monitor Surface Hubs with Azure Monitor to track their health](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/surface-hubs).

 > [!NOTE]
 > These management methods are not mutually exclusive.
 Devices can be both locally and remotely managed if you choose.
-However, MDM policies and settings will overwrite any local changes when the Surface Hub syncs with the management server.
+However, MDM policies and settings will overwrite local changes when the Surface Hub syncs with the management server.

 ## In this section